 1 on 1 support including assessment, a safe space to talk about their responsibilities and mentoring to help students make the most of school.

-Liaising with teachers and other staff in school where necessary about a students caring role to help them with things like homework and access to extracurricular activities.
+Liaison with teachers and other staff in school where necessary about a students caring role to help them with things like homework and access to extracurricular activities.

 Support and help with funding in order to access extracurricular opportunities or improve a student’s wellbeing.

-Awareness raising activities across the whole school through assemblies and PSHE classes.
+Awareness raising activities across the whole school.